 Alcatraz Island is one of the top attractions in San Francisco.
 If it were me, we’d visit the Golden Gate Bridge and go to Alcatraz.
 You will not be disappointed with your visit to The Rock.

 It’s a wonderful ferry ride to and from Alcatraz.
 Once you reach Alcatraz, definitely do the audio tour of the prison.
 The history behind the island and the prison is fascinating.
 It’s an audio tour I didn’t get bored listening to.
 Tip: you can bring your own analog headphones.

 Tickets to Alcatraz have to be booked in advance.
-If you are making actual plans to San Francisco and know when you’ll be there, book Alcatraz as soon as possible.
+If you plan to visit San Francisco and know when you’ll be there, book Alcatraz as soon as possible, as they sell out fast.
 The tickets do include the round-trip ferry.

 Night tours are available and limited.
 You’ll have to stay overnight in San Francisco to do this tour.

 Alcatraz Island | Book Tickets Here